 Officially, TT has only offered the following: “In true Lego form, players will relive the epic story of all nine films in the Skywalker Saga, and it all starts with picking the trilogy of their choice to begin the journey.”

-The game appropriately features audio clips from the films to supplement the action, but those who prefer a dialogue-free experience closer to the PS2 Lego Star Wars originals can also enable Mumble Mode.
+The game appropriately features audio clips from the films to supplement the action.
+Still, those who prefer a dialogue-free experience closer to the PS2 Lego Star Wars originals can also enable Mumble Mode.

 What will Lego Star Wars: The Skywalker Saga gameplay be like?